-- 1.1 The Housing Revenue Account (HRA) is the financial account used to manage the Council's activities as a landlord.
-It is a ring-fenced account and can only be used to provide services to Council housing tenants.
-The HRA BP is a key strategic document which sets out the Council's income and expenditure plans for delivering Council Housing Services. - 1.2 Housing has moved up the national and local political agenda over the last decade.
-National issues around the affordability of home ownership, high costs of private renting and availability of genuinely affordable homes have driven this.
-Locally increases in homelessness including the most visible form, rough sleeping, the tragedy surrounding the Grenfell Tower fire, ambitions to deliver new Council homes and the Climate Emergency being declared by the Council in 2019 have shaped the debate more recently alongside the uncertain impacts of the current Political and Economic Instability, including the effects of Brexit, the Covid-19 pandemic alongside the Cost of Living Crisis and the impact of the war in Ukraine. - 1.3 The HRA BP will continue to be reviewed on a regular basis and the underpinning assumptions will require further annual revisions.
-Without the proposals contained within the report being reviewed regularly the viability of the BP is at risk and will result in the Council needing to curtail its ambitions.
-The proposals in this BP will allow for future policy changes, and their financial implications, to be managed within the existing plan, and for investment decisions to be made regarding the existing housing stock and future construction, acquisition, and service projects.
+The Housing Revenue Account (HRA) was the financial account used to manage the Council's activities as a landlord.
+It was a ring-fenced account and could only be used to provide services to Council housing tenants.
+The HRA BP was a key strategic document which set out the Council's income and expenditure plans for delivering Council Housing Services.

+Housing had moved up the national and local political agenda over the last decade.
+National issues around the affordability of home ownership, high costs of private renting and availability of genuinely affordable homes had driven this.
+Locally increases in homelessness including the most visible form, rough sleeping, the tragedy surrounding the Grenfell Tower fire, ambitions to deliver new Council homes and the Climate Emergency being declared by the Council in 2019 had shaped the debate more recently alongside the uncertain impacts of the current Political and Economic Instability, including the effects of Brexit, the Covid-19 pandemic alongside the Cost of Living Crisis and the impact of the war in Ukraine.

+The HRA BP would continue to be reviewed on a regular basis and the underpinning assumptions would require further annual revisions.
+Without the proposals contained within the report being reviewed regularly, the viability of the BP was at risk and would result in the Council needing to curtail its ambitions.
+The proposals in the BP would allow for future policy changes, and their financial implications, to be managed within the existing plan, and for investment decisions to be made regarding the existing housing stock and future construction, acquisition, and service projects.